 A statistical significance threshold is used for the acceptance of evidence, rather than the acceptance of a scientific claim into the canon.
 Scientists use type 1 error rates (i.e., p-values) to decide whether the data expresses a singular fact (such as whether the patient outcomes in the experimental condition veritably differ from those in the control condition), not to decide between two substantive hypotheses (such as whether smoking causes cancer or not).
 This is the difference between a statistical hypothesis and a scientific claim.
-By testing a statistical hypothesis, scientists establish an inferential link between the data and the substantive hypothesis.
-The substantive hypothesis or the scientific claim is almost never justified on the basis of statistical hypothesis test alone, because finding a true positive signal in the data does not rule out systematic sources of error, such as measurement invalidity, or test the boundary conditions of the scientific claim, such as
+By testing a statistical hypothesis, scientists establish an evidential link between the data and the substantive hypothesis.
+The substantive hypothesis or the scientific claim is almost never justified on the basis of a statistical hypothesis-test alone, because finding a true positive signal in the data does not rule out all systematic sources of error, such as measurement invalidity. or sufficiently probe the boundary conditions of the scientific claim, such as potential confounders.
+Statistical error control is thus only one step in the management of error and uncertainty in theory testing Mayo (2018), Mayo (1996), and Spanos and Mayo (2015).
+Accepting a theoretical proposition requires corroboration through a variety of methods to ensure robustness and validity, among other concerns.
+Corroborating evidence is akin (for the sake of analogy) to the concept of justification beyond reasonable doubt in the legal context.
+It is hard to see how the thesis of epistemic insufficiency could be relevant here, because corroborating evidence is obtained for the most part deductively, via elimination of the relevant alternatives (alternative explanations of particular data patterns or of the total evidence).
+Although people have questioned the purely deductive status of corroboration, it is at least clear that it is not sufficiently similar to the kind of inductive confirmation that Rudner and Douglas talk about.
+As these authors also admit, the statistical error rates are not the sole criterion of evidential sufficiency, but it is relatively easier to discuss the fundamental problems of evidential sufficiency using statistical error rates.
+So, for the sake of argument let's carry on with statistical significance.
+In §3.4 we will return to this in the context of higherorder uncertainties.